 For great beer and food pairings, a number of things must be considered.
 Here are the most important concepts: Match strength with strength.
 It goes without saying that delicate dishes pair best with a more lightly flavored beer.
-It is also true that heavy, strong flavored foods pair well with more bold flavored beers!
-Intensity of flavor may involve many aspects: amount of alcohol, malt character, hop bitterness, residual sweetness, richness, and roastiness are just a few.
+It is also true that heavy, strong-flavored foods pair well with more bold-flavored beers!
+The intensity of flavor may involve many aspects: malt character, hop bitterness, residual sweetness, richness, and roastiness are just a few.
 A good steak will pair well with a great Red Ale or Porter while a delicate fish would pair well with a crisp clean Pilsner.

 The three C’s: Complement, Contrast and Cleanse.

 I try to follow these rules whenever I am hosting a beer dinner.
 I work with the chef to design a menu that follows the three C’s.
 You can do this as well when selecting a beer for your own meal.

 This means that whatever beer you choose should complement the food you are eating.
 If it is a light flavored dish then a lighter beer would complement that dish and vice versa.

 If your dish is sweet you may want a beer to contrast flavors in order to enhance your experience.
 A good example of this is a strong cream sauce dish should be paired with a bitter pale ale.